Master of Arts in East Asian Languages and Cultures

 - Thesis Option

 - A thesis that will demonstrate in-depth research on a topic in the area of concentration, typically completed over 1 or 2 semesters (EALC 899, 3 to 6 credit hours).
-Students are expected to make significant use of primary and secondary sources in the language of concentration.
+Students in the Languages and Literatures concentration are expected to make significant use of primary and secondary sources in the language of concentration.

 - In the final semester of study, the DGS, faculty advisor, and student will work together to assemble a committee of three graduate faculty and the student will be required to complete an oral defense of their thesis.